Volume IAll features

 Mistakes from your real games.

-From the "Your Games" page you see blunders ordered by severity or by date.
-Click one, the position opens, you see the move you played and the right one, you read the engine evaluation.
-With one click you add the position to your repertoire: it becomes a node, Smart Drill starts quizzing you on it, and the mistake doesn't repeat.
+From the "Your Games" page you see blunders ordered worst-first.
+Click one, the position opens, you see the move you played and the move you should have, with the engine evaluation.
+One click adds the position to your repertoire: it becomes a node, Smart Drill starts quizzing you on it, and the mistake stops repeating.

-• 04Add to repertoire in one click, enters the FSRS cycle.
+• 05Add to repertoire in one click — it enters the FSRS cycle.

 fig. 05Blunder review